Homemade Headboards-Make an Upholstered or Wooden Headboard

-To create interest above the bed, look for an old door toppers or fireplace mantel to mount on the wall.
-Use anchor bolts and screws to hang it where you won’t bump your head.
+To create interest above the bed, look for old door toppers or fireplace mantels to mount on the wall.
+Use anchor bolts and screws to hang it so you won’t bump your head.

 Free info on how to make a headboard.

 - Garden / Landscaping / Patio — 262